 Transcript of An empty screen is no screen at all

-.
-They're not interpreted the same way one would stare at a laptop screen, home TV, or a print brochure.
-Screen content should be quick and easy to absorb.
+They're not interpreted the same way than a laptop screen, home TV, or a print brochure.

 DS content is NOT print, web, or PowerPoint.

 How to create engaging digital signage content

 FAMILIAR SHAPES >

 eyes naturally search for circlers, triangles, and squares

 the best graphic element to catch the look of a passer by